 Keep Your Campsite Clean

 Clean up your food and store it properly.
-The bear-proofing of a campsite also applies to snake-proofing.
-The idea is that you do not want little critters inhabiting your campsite because they smell your crumbs and food.
+Bear-proofing a campsite applies to snake-proofing as well.
+And you don’t want little critters inhabiting your campsite because they smell your crumbs and food.

-Well, bears and snakes love to prey on these little critters that love your food.
-In other words, open food/crumbs = rodents & rodents = bears and snakes.
+The reason why is because bears and snakes love to prey on these little critters.
 To avoid attracting rodents, make sure all food is in air-tight containers.
 Do not leave crumbs out in the open.
 Store the air-tight contained food high and away from your sleep quarters.

 Line the Perimeter of Your Campsite With Vinegar